benmatela/PeopleApp/README.md

 ```

 ### People.Infrastructure
-* Persistence: Responsible for data access, including implementations of repositories using databases or other storage systems.
+* `Persistence`: Responsible for data access, including implementations of repositories using databases or other storage systems.
-* Repositories: Interface and implementation of repositories for accessing entities from the database.
+* `Repositories`: Interface and implementation of repositories for accessing entities from the database.
-* Services: External services or utilities used by the application.
+* `Services`: External services or utilities used by the application.
 For example the `Redis` pub/sub in  `Services/PubSub` folder.
     - Publisher(Pub): Sends messages to a channel.
     - Subscriber(Sub): Listens to messages from a specific channel (or channels).
     - Channel: A message category where publishers send messages and subscribers listen to messages.